momentohq/public-dev-docs/docs/6-serverless-cache-walkthrough/3-configuring-momento.md

 ### Installing and configuring our Momento client

 The final part of this step is to install the Momento SDK and create a client to use in our application.
-You can make the edits to the application yourself, or you can see the final version for this step using the `step-2` branch of the tutorial repository (TODO LINK).
+You can make the edits to the application yourself, or you can see the final version for this step using the `step-2` branch of the [tutorial repository](https://github.com/momentohq/serverless-tutorial/tree/step-2).

 Let's start by installing the Momento SDK.
 We're using Node.js for our application, so we can install the Momento SDK using npm: